Go (game): Analyses of the game

 In the endgame, it can often happen that the state of the board consists of several subpositions that do not interact with the others.
 The whole board position can then be considered as a mathematical sum, or composition, of the individual subpositions.
-It is this property of go endgames that led John Horton Conway to the discovery of surreal numbers.
+It is this property of Go endgames that led John Horton Conway to the discovery of surreal numbers.

-Comparisons
+In combinatorial game theory terms, Go is a zero-sum, perfect-information, partisan, deterministic strategy game, putting it in the same class as chess, draughts (checkers), and Reversi (Othello).